-The economic environment will continue to remain challenging with present macroeconomic dynamics and intensive competition within the industry.
+The economic environment will continue to remain challenging, given the present macroeconomic dynamics and intense competition within the industry.

-The Group will continue to remain vigilant about cost management and is still carrying out the ongoing process of restructuring and continuous improvement, and will stay open to any opportunities presented by the market.
+However, the Group will continue to remain vigilant on cost management and the ongoing process of restructuring and continuous improvement, and will stay open to and look to exploit any opportunities presented by the market.